markush81/fast2smart/doc/Installation.md

 #### Apache Kafka

-SSH into one of the kafka servers:
+SSH into one of the kafka nodes:

 ```bash
 cd fastdata-cluster